 What are lipomas?

 Frequently seen in middle-aged and senior dogs, simple lipomas are painless, soft, and mobile lumps made up of fat cells.
-Although most often found on the on the abdomen and chest these lumpy masses can develop anywhere, just under the skin, on your dog's body.
+Although most often found on the abdomen and chest, these lumpy masses can develop anywhere, just under the skin, on your dog's body.

 There are a number of breeds that seem to be more susceptible to developing lipomas including Weimaraners, Labs, Cocker Spaniels, Dachshunds, Beagles, Miniature Schnauzers, and Dobermans.
 Female dogs that are overweight are also more prone to lipomas.

 There are 3 types of lipomas seen in dogs:

 Simple lipomas develop in the fatty tissue layer found under your dog's skin, and tend to grow slowly.
 They are movable and do not cause your dog any discomfort or pain.
 This type of lipoma is typically found on the dog's tummy, chest or abdomen.

 This type of lipomas can be firm and fixed in place, or soft and mobile, and tends to be 'locally aggressive' meaning that it may spread to surrounding tissues.
 In some cases, these lipomas grow between muscle layers which can lead to discomfort.